JUBA! Award & Awardees

-William Henry Lane was the first African American allowed to perform with white minstrel dancers in the 1840s.
-Lane and an Irishman named John Diamond were promoted in a series of staged tap dance competitions throughout the United States, and Lane won the huge majority.
-He went on to give command performances before the crowned heads of Europe and was proclaimed the greatest dancer of all time by American and European critics alike.
+William Henry Lane was the first African American to earn the right to perform with white minstrel dancers in the 1830’s and 40s.
+Lane and an Irishman named John Diamond were promoted in a series of staged tap dance competitions of which Lane won all but one.
+He was given the appellation “Juba”- a Zulu word meaning King – by fellow dancers and went on to give command performances before the crowned heads of Europe where he was proclaimed the greatest dancer of all time by American and European critics alike.

 The JUBA!
 Award

 William Henry Lane faced crushing prejudice in a country still divided by slavery and was still able to accomplish, to excel and to win.
 Lane’s life is a testament to the ability of people to overcome all obstacles, to excel despite adversity and to affect change through acts of personal courage and fortitude.
 This award acknowledges those who personify these characteristics through their support of the art of tap dance.